Domantas Sabonis NBA Preview vs. the Pelicans

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's examine Sabonis' available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will break down Sabonis' prop bets, using stats to help you make good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.